jathinreddy/oddsun_Free-Python-Books/README.md

 # Free Python Books

-This is my personal collection of free Python books, please feel free to share and learn.
+This is a curated collection of free Python related eBooks available on the Internet.
+Please feel free to share and learn.

+If you want to contribute to this list, send a pull request.
+All contributors will be recognized and appreciated.

+**Disclaimer**: The contributor(s) cannot be held responsible for any misuse of the data.

 ## List of Books